bdrad/radiological-report-impression-generation/readme.md

 ### Radiology Report Impression Generation

-This repository contains code for the paper <em>Clinical Validation of a Fine-tuned Open-source Large Language Model for Radiological Report Impression Generation</em>
+This repository contains code for the paper <em>An Open-source Fine-tuned Large Language Model for Radiological Impression Generation: A Multi-reader Performance Study</em>.